wachaon/wes/docs/README.en.md

 ## `@wachaon/edge`

 *Internet Explorer* will complete support with 2022/6/15.
-As a result, it becomes impossible to operate the application with `require('InternetExplorer.Application')` .
+As a result, it is expected that it will not be possible to operate the application with `require('InternetExplorer.Application')` .

 An alternative would be to operate *Microsoft Edge based on Chromium* via the *web driver* . `@wachaon/edge` simplifies *Edge* autopilot.